Fire door: Annual inspection

 According to building and fire codes, annual fire door inspections is the responsibility of the building owner.
 However, as with other mandatory fire inspections, such as the inspection of fire dampers, the fire door inspections are often omitted and many facilities are out of compliance.

 The final say on the acceptance of any inspection requires the approval of the AHJ (Authority Having Jurisdiction).

-Modifications
+Modification

-NFPA 80 includes guidelines concerning field modifications of listed hardware, including frames, builder's hardware, doors, thresholds etc. The growing field of access control and electronic entry systems has resulted in some fire doors being field modified without proper listing agency approval.
+NFPA 80 includes guidelines concerning field modifications of listed hardware, including frames, builder's hardware, doors, thresholds etc. The growing field of access control and electronic entry systems has resulted in some fire doors being field-modified without proper listing agency approval.
 Field modifications of fire listed assemblies must either be inspected by a listing agency representative, or the modification must be performed by personnel certified to perform such work.